-Cedars-Sinai Health System participates in the national Hospital Consumer Assessment of Health Providers and Systems (HCAHPS) hospital survey to measure what kind of experience patients have at Cedars-Sinai Medical Center.
+Cedars-Sinai participates in the national Hospital Consumer Assessment of Health Providers and Systems (HCAHPS) hospital survey to measure what kind of experience patients have at Cedars-Sinai.
 Developed by a consumer and healthcare research firm called NRC Picker (National Research Corporation), these surveys are conducted for the purpose of providing the public with comparable information on the patient experience at inpatient hospitals.

-The graphs below compare Cedars Sinai scores to the NRC Picker average for two general measures of patient experience.
+The graphs below compare Cedars-Sinai scores to the NRC Picker average for two general measures of patient experience.
+The data is updated quarterly, with the most current data that is available at that time.

 Overall Patient Satisfaction at the Cedars-Sinai Outpatient Surgery Center